NFL Rumors: Eli Manning, Ryan Fitzpatrick Could Be Targets For Colts As They Look For Andrew Luck Replacement

-The Indianapolis Colts have two weeks to address a sudden lack of depth at quarterback, and some initial reports indicate that the team could target Eli Manning or Ryan Fitzpatrick as a potential replacement for the suddenly retired Andrew Luck.
+The Indianapolis Colts have two weeks to address a sudden lack of depth at quarterback, and some initial reports indicate that the team could target Eli Manning or Ryan Fitzpatrick as a potential replacement for the suddenly-retired Andrew Luck.

 Reports emerged on Saturday night in the middle of the Colts’ third preseason game that Luck had decided to retire after an injury-plagued final few seasons of his career.
 The 29-year-old Luck had suffered through a series of major injuries, missing all of the 2017 season before earning NFL Comeback Player of the Year last season.
-But Luck was again injured in training camp, expected to miss the start of the NFL season at least, and decided it was time to call it quits.
+But Luck was again injured in training camp and he was expected to miss the start of the NFL season at least, so he decided it was time to call it quits.

-The Colts are planning to move forward with backup Jacoby Brissett as their starter, but have precious little depth behind him with just Chad Kelly and Phillip Walker behind him on the roster.
+The Colts are planning to move forward with backup Jacoby Brissett as their starter, but have precious little depth behind him with just Chad Kelly and Phillip Walker on the roster.
 As CBS Sports noted, the Colts have some potential trade bait with a first-round pick, two second-round picks, and a third-round pick in the 2020 NFL Draft, and could go after a number of veteran quarterbacks with it.

 That could include Eli Manning, whose spot as starter on the New York Giants is in question after the team invested a first-round draft pick on quarterback Daniel Jones.